fletchsims/pandas-ai-fastapi-tutorial/README.md

 # pandas-ai-fastapi-tutorial

-Quick example of using Pandas AI and FastAPI to create a simple RESTAPI service.
+Quick example of using Pandas AI and FastAPI to create a simple REST API service.

 # How to get started
 - Install required dependencies: `pip isntall -r requirements.txt`